Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-vscode.md

 Now you will be able to access the local dbt MCP server on VS Code through interfaces like Github Copilot.

-## Additonal Resources
+## Additional resources

-VS Code MCP docs [here](https://code.visualstudio.com/docs/copilot/chat/mcp-servers) for reference
+You can find Microsoft's VS Code MCP docs [here](https://code.visualstudio.com/docs/copilot/chat/mcp-servers) for reference.